 therefore the entropy change will be:

 ∆S = 334 [kJ] / 273.15 [K] = 1.22 [kJ/K]

 where 334 kilojoules of heat are required to melt 1 kg of ice (latent heat of fusion = 334 kJ/kg) and this heat is transferred to the system at 0°C (273.15 K).

-The entropy can be made into an intensive, or specific, variable by dividing by the mass.
+The entropy can be made into an intensive or specific variable by dividing by the mass.
 Engineers use the specific entropy in thermodynamic analysis more than the entropy itself.
 The specific entropy (s) of a substance is its entropy per unit mass.
-It equals to the total entropy (S) divided by the total mass (m).
+It equals the total entropy (S) divided by the total mass (m).

 s = S/m